Winter 2024-25 weather forecast

 Meteo France (France) D/J/F Above average No anomaly

-ECCC (Canada) D/J/F Above average No anomaly
+ECCC (Canada) D/J/F Above average Mostly above average

-CMCC D/J/F Above average Above average
+CMCC D/J/F Above average Mostly above average

-JMA D/J/F Above average Below average in the south
+JMA D/J/F Above average Mostly no anomaly

 C3S multi system (European combi) D/J/F Above average Above average in the far north